-This course is intended for all students interested in learning public speaking theory and practice.
-All COMM majors and minors are welcome to register for this course.
-Additionally, this course is intended for secondary and elementary education students seeking certification in the Communication/ Language Arts.
+This course is intended for education majors who need to fulfill the state requirements in oral communication.
+(Communication majors or minors should take COMM 102 - Public Speaking and the Public Sphere.)
 Through the study of theory and through applications, students will learn to understand the basic concepts of practical public speaking situations, including the development and delivery of informative and persuasive speeches.

 This course will introduce students to the basic theories and practices needed to understand and critique rhetorical action.
 The class will give students exposure to diverse theories of the relationship between language and power and provide opportunity for practice making judgments about specific moments of public expression: speeches, music, essays, and visual images.
 The intent of this class is to provide students with a deeper understanding of the academic study of rhetoric and with a skill that will help them make greater sense of how public messages matter in their lives today.